All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will Ozempic help with menopause symptoms beyond weight?

-Ozempic is not designed to treat hot flashes, mood changes, or other menopausal symptoms directly.
-However, improved metabolic health, reduced inflammation, and better sleep associated with weight loss may provide indirect benefit to overall well-being during menopause.
+Ozempic isn't designed to treat hot flashes, mood changes, or other menopausal symptoms directly.
+But improved metabolic health, reduced inflammation, and better sleep associated with weight loss may provide indirect benefit to overall well-being during menopause.

 Take the Next Step